YuDrew/ProducTime/README.md

 - Integration with Google Calendar for some super secret special features 🤫

 ## Bugs to Fix 🕷
-- Figure out how to update PlanRowViews automatically when its respective task is updated
+- Some changes to state aren't automatically reflected in UI

 ## Screenshots 📷
 ![](images/Plan.png) ![](images/Track.png) ![](images/Reflect.png)